maurocrdev/Hello-world/README.md

 Hello People on gitHub

-I like progragimg in c#, Java, html, css, javascrip, and sql.
+I like programing  in c#, Java, html, css, javascrip, and sql.